-However it is important to note here that in case of fixed deposits , tax levied is dependent on the tax bracket you fall into irrespective of FD tenure.
-If the interest earned from your fixed deposit is more than Rs 10,000 , TDS deduction of 10% would be deducted by the bank.
+However, it is important to note here that in case of fixed deposits, tax levied is dependent on the tax bracket you fall into irrespective of FD tenure.
+If the interest earned on your fixed deposit is more than Rs 10,000, TDS deduction of 10% would be deducted by the bank.

 Documents required to open Bank of Baroda FD account

 - Bank Statement with Cheque

 - Certificate/ ID card issued by Post office